How we work

-The Community Gym Pathway is an influential post-release mentoring approach that engages young prison leavers through a comprehensive sports-based employability model.
+The Fitness and Leadership Academies are an influential post-release mentoring approach that engage young prison leavers through a comprehensive sports-based employability model.
 The model engages a diverse range of individuals through physical activity, qualification attainment and personal development opportunities, which lead to sustainable employment within the community and beyond.
 The pathway addresses factors related to offending behaviour and supporting a successful and sustainable transition back into society.

 Rory Stewart, MP

 “3Pillars... which emphasises exercise, which emphasises employment but above all emphasises ethos; the military ethos, the sense of courage, the sense of pride, the sense of honour, the sense of self confidence which is going to be hugely important for pushing people forward into the world.”
 (January 2018).